pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 {% gist f99d27d08c3903f9d50c pom.xml %}

-Ok so this includes a single plugin for building a nifi nar, which is similar to a war for nifi, that bundles everything up in a way nifi can unpack.
+Ok so this includes a single plug-in for building a nifi nar, which is similar to a war for nifi, that bundles everything up in a way nifi can unpack.
 The nifi-api is the only other "required" dependency.
 The other nifi dependencies are really use full as you will see.

-The next importand piece is telling nifi which classes to load and register.
+The next important piece is telling nifi which classes to load and register.
 This is done in a single file located at /src/main/resources/META-INF/services/org.apache.nifi.processor.Processor

 {% gist f98e563e787c1b73c425 org.apache.nifi.processor.Processor %}